Food Hygiene Rating Scheme

 - 0 – Urgent improvement necessary

-Following the inspection, the food business will receive a valid food hygiene rating sticker where it must be displayed at each entrance to the premises.
+Following the inspection, the food business will receive a food hygiene rating sticker, which can be displayed at each entrance to the premises.